jeytuan/Netsoul/README.md

 ## Narrative for the Novel Use Case on Etherlink
-For the narrative aspect, you can spin the story around how your MEV Plant contributes to a more transparent and equitable gaming economy within the blockchain space.
-Perhaps the quests could lead to real impact, like burning a portion of MEV to offset gas fees across the network or fund public goods within the game ecosystem.
+As Netsoul concepts, MEV Plant contributes to a more transparent and equitable gaming economy within the blockchain space.
+In the near future quests could lead to real impact, like burning a portion of MEV to offset gas fees across the network or fund public goods within the game ecosystem.

-You might also consider how your game can reflect real-world blockchain dynamics and educate players about MEV and its role in blockchain networks, incentivizing players to take part in healthy network behaviors.
+We will also consider how Netsoul can reflect real-world blockchain dynamics and educate players about MEV and its role in blockchain networks, incentivizing players to take part in healthy network behaviors.

-Remember, it's crucial to address how your project stands out from typical use cases like DEXes and marketplaces.
-Lean into the gaming aspect, which is a fresh frontier for blockchain, and use that to distinguish your application.

-Good luck with your hackathon submission!
-Your project seems to be shaping up into something quite innovative.
-If you need any more assistance or insights, feel free to reach out!
+At Netsoul we lean into the gaming aspect to distinguish our application as a fresh frontier for pushing blockchain cutting edge features to its potential.